peggyscshu/Mitochondrial-branch-and-thickness/README.md

 **III.
 Published with**
 (Submitting information about publication or project).
 **IV.
 Acknowledgements**
+Please cite the doi of this tool, if this tool did help in your research.
 **V.	Reference**
 1. Shao-Chun, Peggy, Hsu, & szutinglin.
 (2024). peggyscshu/Fruit-fly-mitochondrial-morphology-assay: v1.0.0 (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.14435377
 2. "A new method for the model-independent assessment of thickness in three-dimensional images" T. Hildebrand and P. Rüesgsegger, J. of Microscopy, 185 (1996) 67-75.